thecodingmachine/mouf/README.md

 Mouf is at the same time a graphical dependency injection framework (the core of Mouf), and a full featured web-framework with hundreds of packages available.

-If you are intersted in Mouf's core dependency injection framework, stay here!
+If you are interested in Mouf's core dependency injection framework, stay here!
 You are at the right place.
-If you are intersted in the global Mouf ecosystem, the MVC library, the database layer, etc..., you might want to start by having a look at the [Getting things done with Mouf project](http://mouf-php.com/packages/mouf/getting-things-done-basic-edition/index.md).
+If you are interested in the global Mouf ecosystem, the MVC library, the database layer, etc..., you might want to start by having a look at the [Getting things done with Mouf project](http://mouf-php.com/packages/mouf/getting-things-done-basic-edition/index.md).
 This is a kind of "distribution" of the most common libraries used with Mouf.